Departamento-de-Engenharia-Informatica/lei-24-s2-1dl-g121/docs/sprintA/us007/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The FM should be able to enter relevant details about the vehicle check-up, including the km, time, location, and purpose (e.g., routine maintenance, repair).
+* **AC1:** The VFM should be able to enter relevant details about the vehicle check-up, including the km, time, location, and purpose (e.g., routine maintenance, repair).
-* **AC2:** The system should allow the FM to identify the vehicle undergoing the check-up accurately.
+* **AC2:** The system should allow the VFM to identify the vehicle undergoing the check-up accurately.
 This could be done by entering the vehicle's registration number or selecting it from a list of registered vehicles.
-* **AC3:** The FM should have the ability to edit or remove check-ups from vehicles if needed.
+* **AC3:** The VFM should have the ability to edit or remove check-ups from vehicles if needed.

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "As an FM, I wish to register a vehicle including Brand, Model, Type, Tare, Gross Weight, Current Km, Register Date, Acquisition Date, Maintenance/Check-up Frequency (in Kms)." as there must be at least one vehicle to assign a check-up to.
+* There is a dependency on "As an VFM, I wish to register a vehicle including Brand, Model, Type, Tare, Gross Weight, Current Km, Register Date, Acquisition Date, Maintenance/Check-up Frequency (in Kms)." as there must be at least one vehicle to assign a check-up to.

 ### 1.5 Input and Output Data